garrettheath4/todoist-one-per-day/README.md

 ## Configuration

 To run this script you'll need your Todoist API token.
-You'll find this in Settings > Integrations > API Token.
+You'll find this in _Settings > Integrations > API Token_.
 Put the value in the "API Token" field into a `config.ini` file that looks like this:

 ```
 [Todoist]